Drug Manufacturers - General

 01Is BIIB or GILD a better buy right now?

-Biogen Inc. (BIIB) offers the better valuation at 21.7x trailing P/E (12.2x forward), making it the more compelling value choice.
-Analysts rate Biogen Inc. (BIIB) a "Buy" — based on 47 analyst ratings — the highest consensus in this comparison.
+(GILD) is the stronger pick with 6.
+0% revenue growth year-over-year, versus 1.
+4% for Biogen Inc. (BIIB).
+Biogen Inc. (BIIB) offers the better valuation at 21.
+6x trailing P/E (13.
+0x forward), making it the more compelling value choice.
+Analysts rate Biogen Inc. (BIIB) a "Buy" — based on 48 analyst ratings — the highest consensus in this comparison.
 The "better buy" depends entirely on your goals: growth investors should weight revenue trajectory, value investors should weight P/E and PEG, and income investors should weight dividend yield and streak.

 02Which has the better valuation — BIIB or GILD?